 Table 9.05.D.2.
-Type of Lot Type of Lot Maximum Driveway Width Location Interior lot 16 ft.
-Between the front building line and the front lot line Interior lot with attached garage Width of garage façade and taper uniformly to 16 ft.
-9 ft.
-At the front lot line Corner lot when garage faces side street 20 ft. or the width of the garage, whichever is greater 911.
+Type of Lot Maximum Driveway Width Minimum Driveway Width Location Interior lot 16 ft.
+Between the front building line and the front lot line Interior lot with attached garage Width of garage façade and taper uniformly to 16 ft. façade and taper uniformly to 16 ft.
+Corner lot when garage faces side street 20 ft. or the width of the garage, whichever is greater 9 ft.
 At the side street lot line Interior lot on Greenfield Road between Twelve Mile and Catalpa 20 ft.
 Between the front building line and the front lot line